LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/3. Networking and Security in Google Cloud/Module_07.md

 ## Learning Outcomes

-* Explore basic networking in the cloud
+* Explore basic networking in the cloud.
-* Discuss how to build virtual private clouds (VPCs)
+* Discuss how to build virtual private clouds (VPCs).
-* Explain the use of public and private IP addresses in the cloud
+* Explain the use of public and private IP addresses in the cloud.
-* Describe the Google Network
+* Describe the Google Network.
-* Explain the role of firewall rules and routes
+* Explain the role of firewall rules and routes.
-* Explore hybrid cloud networking options including virtual private networks (VPNs), interconnect, and direct peering
+* Explore hybrid cloud networking options including virtual private networks (VPNs), interconnect, and direct peering.
-* Differentiate between load balancing options in the cloud
+* Differentiate between load balancing options in the cloud.

 Link to this section can be found [here](https://youtu.be/vQSOTKRVhK8).